f1sales/development-wiki/Conference-Notes/sao-paulo-aws-summit.md

 - [Well Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html)
 - Use MongoDB TTL for documents that are not useful anymore
 - MongoDB `$facet` operator do not use indexes after the first match
-- 'every ms counts', make sure to use lean and clean functions/code
+- 'every ms counts', make sure to use lean and clean functions/code.
--
+- [Porpuse-built DB stragegy](#IMG_1352).
+We don't need to *exclusevely* work with just one kind of DB.
+- Use caching alongside asynchronous functions (jobs, in our case).
+- Things will fails eventually, so make sure to have a fallback strategy in hand.

 ---